 In fact, the WatchTower Society and its liberal supporters have intentionally allowed this case to quietly slide through history in obscurity.
 Obviously, there must be a good reason -- or reasons -- that barely anyone has heard of EX PARTE HUDGINGS, which was a 1919 SCOTUS decision.
 The subject of this SCOTUS case was William Franklyn Hudgings, who over the years held various Director and Officer positions in the WatchTower Society, and the affiliated People's Pulpit Association and International Bible Students Association.
 At the time of this case, William Hudgings acknowledged being Corporate Secretary of the People's Pulpit Association, and acknowledged that his daily duties included administrative charge of printing of the WatchTower magazine, the Bible Student's Monthly, the Kingdom News, and other WatchTower publications.
 Hudgings was also re-elected to the WatchTower Society Board of Directors in January 1919.
 A 1933 media article even stated that Hudgings was an attorney, although it is not known when Hudgings became an attorney.

-Earlier in the trial, William Hudgings' wife, Agnes Hudgings, and another WatchTower official's wife, Mabel (Russell) Campbell, who both worked as secretaries in various WatchTower administrative offices, had been called by the prosecution to testify, so as to prove the authenticity of certain WatchTower documents, and the signatures on such, relating to the publication, printing, and distribution of the FINISHED MYSTERY.
-The testimony of the two WatchTower secretaries was uncooperative and evasive, if not untruthful, which could also be said of much of the testimony of others from the WatchTower Society during the trial, and Judge Howe essentially allowed the Prosecutor to treat Agnes Hudgings and Mabel Campbell as "hostile witnesses", plus Howe made various remarks which the jury might interpret as indicating that Howe believed that the witnesses were lying.
+Earlier in the trial, William Hudgings' wife, Agnes Hudgings, and another WatchTower official's wife, Mabel (Russell) Campbell, who both worked as secretaries in various WatchTower administrative offices, had been called by the prosecution to testify, so as to prove the authenticity of certain WatchTower documents, and the signatures on such, relating to the publication, printing, and distribution of THE FINISHED MYSTERY book.
+The testimony of the two WatchTower secretaries was uncooperative and evasive, if not outright untruthful, which could also be said of much of the testimony of most WatchTower Society officials and employees during this trial (as had occurred in the WatchTower Society's and Russell's multiple earlier trials.
+The decades-long routine lying of Jehovah's Witnesses to government officials, both inside and outside the courtroom, eventually was designated as "Theocratic War Strategy"), and Judge Howe essentially allowed the Prosecutor to treat Agnes Hudgings and Mabel Campbell as "hostile witnesses", plus Howe made various remarks which the jury might interpret as indicating that Howe believed that the witnesses were lying.

 ... it is indisputable that the punishment for contempt was imposed solely because of the opinion of the court that the witness was willfully refusing to testify truthfully, that is, was committing perjury. ... ... ...